Feeding curiosity and freedom

-I’m Rebecca, a cookbook author, recipe developer, and food photographer.
-While I have cooked professionally, mostly I am a home cook and baker who writes for other home cooks and bakers.
+While I have cooked professionally, I am a home cook and baker who writes recipes for other home cooks and bakers.
+My home happens to have wheels, and occasionally sails, which should tell you that if the recipes work in my tiny kitchen, they will certainly work in yours.

 “Rebecca’s newsletter is filled with heart.
 In the stories she writes, the recipes she shares and the feelings she evokes.
 It’s one of my favorites.” - Sandra